 Plants known as succulents hold water in their stems and leaves.
 They don’t require the same watering as other plants because they contain a lot of water.
-They are therefore suitable for dry environments and, due to their tiny size, are ideal for compact containers.
+They are therefore suitable for dry environments and, due to their tiny size, are succulent plants for small containers.

 Many succulents are perfect for planting in small containers, but which ones are the best?
 I’ll go over the best succulents for small containers in this article, along with some upkeep advice.
 To learn more, keep reading!